List of common Chinese surnames: Indonesia

 Nearly as large is the Chinese Indonesian community.
 The 2010 Indonesian census reported more than 2.8 million self-identified Chinese, or about 1% of the general population.
 Just as in Thailand, though, previous legislation (in this case, 127/U/Kep/12/1966) had banned ethnic Chinese surnames throughout the country.
-This law was abolished after the removal of Suharto, but Chinese Indonesian names remain a mix of Indonesian, pinyin, peh-oe-ji, and Dutch-spelled Hokkien.
+This law was abolished after the removal of Suharto, but Chinese Indonesian names remain a mix of Indonesian, pinyin, pe̍h-ōe-jī, and Dutch-spelled Hokkien.

 Malaysia

 During the 2010 Malaysian Census, there were approximately 6,960,000 Malaysians of Chinese ethnicity.
 The Chinese are the second largest ethnicity in Malaysia, after the Malays.